sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/otsim/README.md

           - name: OpenDSS/bus-01 # name of topic key from another federate to subscribe to
                                  # defaults to helics.federate in app metadata if 'OpenDSS/' (federate name) is left off
             type: bus            # type of device for topic key -- this determines values to publish and subscribe to based on infrastructure
+            endpoint: updates    # endpoint to send updates to at federate being used for this topic
+                                 # defaults to helics.endpoint in app metadata if not set here
+                                 # set to false to disable using endpoints for this topic
           dnp3:
             interface: IF1:20000
             devices:
             - name: line-01-03
               type: branch
+              endpoint: updates
 ```